 There are two issues with being fully interconnected in the insurance industry.
 Primarily, Acceptance of technology for increasing the ease of business, like using GIS technology to check the authenticity of claims, or having an Enterprise Performance Management in place to ensure the flow between divisions.

 Secondly, leveraging the data generated which has been traditionally low in this sector with the increasing regulation and uncertain times.
-But, with the consumers going increasingly digital and comparing products and prices online, the decision-making parameters are changing.
-But with this behaviour, there are new data touchpoints that are being created and the opportunity to leverage this is huge.
+But, with consumers going increasingly digital and are comparing products and prices online, the decision-making parameters are changing.
+But with this behavior, there are new data touchpoints that are being created and the opportunity to leverage this is huge.

 With all the changes coming into place, the market leader would ultimately be the one who would be able to provide the best customer experience for which leveraging the data is of primary importance.
 Though the data adaptation in the insurance industry is quite low traditionally, there has been a lot of traction in recent times, for starters you can read the previous article about analytics use cases for insurance companies.
 So, in the journey of being a data-driven insurance company, firms must rethink their approach to current data usage and start building upon the various data assets to create maximum value.

 In this process of digital transformation, it is extremely important to know the possible opportunities to leverage to develop go-to-market strategies depending on your requirements and current situation.
 Data Analytics would help solve various problems that arise at various stages of the life cycle of an insurance consumer, right from the acquisition to post-sales.

 Data Analytics in various points of the customer life cycle insurance sector:;